achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 15.bamboolib or pandas-ui or pandas-summary or pandas_visual_analysis or Dtale(get code also) (python package for easy data exploration & transformation)

-   Automating EDA using Pandas Profiling, Sweetviz and Autoviz,vaex,Datapane
+   Automating EDA using Pandas Profiling, Sweetviz and Autoviz,vaex,Datapane,pandasgui

    ExploriPy import EDA-https://analyticsindiamag.com/hands-on-tutorial-on-exploripy-effortless-target-based-eda-tool/